Texas Bowl

 The Texas Bowl is an annual postseason NCAA-sanctioned Division I FBS college football bowl game first held in 2006 in Houston, Texas.
-Each edition of the bowl has been played at NRG Stadium, previously known as Reliant Stadium.
+Each edition of the bowl has been played at Reliant Stadium, previously known as NRG Stadium.
 The bowl replaced the defunct Houston Bowl, which was played annually from 2000 to 2005, and before that the Bluebonnet Bowl, the first bowl game in Houston, played from 1959 through 1987.

 History

 Replacing the Houston Bowl

 Speculation surfaced questioning the long-term survival of the former Houston Bowl.
 The three-year contract with EV1.net expired on December 31, 2005, leaving the bowl game without a title sponsor.
 A college football official told the Houston Chronicle that the bowl was in danger of ceasing operations, as a result of the game losing its title sponsor and because the Houston Bowl still owed roughly $600,000 to the Big 12 and Mountain West conferences following the 2005 game.
 However, the NCAA approved Lone Star Sports & Entertainment, a division of the Houston Texans, who also play in Reliant Stadium, to take over game management.
 In July 2006, the NFL Network acquired TV rights and naming rights to the bowl.